Fine Tooned

 “So when did you draw your first recovery cartoon?”
 I asked.

-When he’s not recording every Boston Red Sox game, jamming out to Frank Zappa, or going for a long therapeutic run, you may just find Ben Canha on the ocean’s deep-sea fishing for something much bigger than goldfish.
-If he’s not at a meeting before the crack of dawn giving back what was so freely given to him, he’s most likely teaching nursing at the University of Maryland.
-He’s not only a dedicated father to his sixteen-year-old twins, Kevin and Karen, but he’s also a loyal, loving husband to his wife, Beth, of twenty-one years who shares his spiritual principles.
-Ben Canha is not only an unbelievable example that you can discover your creative side through opening your heart and keeping an open mind; he is also a living testament that recovery works if you work it!
+When he’s not recording every Boston Red Sox game, jamming out to Frank Zappa, or going for a long therapeutic run, you may find Ben Canha deep-sea fishing for something much bigger than goldfish.
+If he’s not at a meeting before sunrise giving back what was so freely given to him, he’s most likely teaching nursing at the University of Maryland.
+He’s not only a dedicated father to his 21 year old-old twins, Kevin and Karen — he’s also a loving husband to his wife, Beth, of twenty-four years who shares his spiritual principles.

 Previous